• Skip to primary navigation

 6. Banana Slices.

-Banana is again another big favorite for baby-led weaning, because of its mushy consistency.
-It is easy for the child to grab a banana slice, and eat it without too much effort, not to mention its myriad of health benefits!
+Bananas is again another big favorite for baby-led weaning because of its mushy consistency.
+It is easy for the child to grab a banana slice and eat it without much effort, not to mention its myriad health benefits!

 7. Chapati / Paratha

 Chapathi / Roti /Paratha is made from wheat flour, oil/ghee.
 It is easy for the bay to grab a slice and eat.
-Don't cover with too much oil prefer ghee.
+Don't cover it with too much oil.
+Prefer ghee.

 8. Steamed Idli.